LLNL/quandary/README.md

 * `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PETSC_DIR`

 ## Installation
-Adapt the beginning of the 'Makefile' to set the path to your Petsc (and possibly XBraid and/or Slepsc) installation.
-Then,
+Adapt the beginning of the 'Makefile' to set the path to your Petsc (and possibly XBraid, Slepsc, python path, and fitpack) installation.
+Then, in the main Quandary directory:
 * `make cleanup` to clean the build directory.
 (Note the *up* in *cleanup*.)
 * `make -j main` to build the code (using 'j' threads)